core-wg/oscore/draft-ietf-core-object-security.md

 Successful OSCORE responses do not need to include an Outer Max-Age option since the responses are non-cacheable by construction (see {{coap-header}}).

-#### The Block Options {#block-options}

-Block-wise {{RFC7959}} is an optional feature.
-An implementation MAY support {{RFC7252}} and the OSCORE option without supporting block-wise transfers.
-The Block options (Block1, Block2, Size1, Size2), when Inner message fields, provide secure message segmentation such that each segment can be verified.
-The Block options, when Outer message fields, enables hop-by-hop fragmentation of the OSCORE message.
-Inner and Outer block processing may have different performance properties depending on the underlying transport.
-The end-to-end integrity of the message can be verified both in case of Inner and Outer Block-wise transfers provided all blocks are received.

-##### Inner Block Options {#inner-block-options}

-The sending CoAP endpoint MAY fragment a CoAP message as defined in {{RFC7959}} before the message is processed by OSCORE.
-In this case the Block options SHALL be processed by OSCORE as normal Inner options ({{inner-options}}).
-The receiving CoAP endpoint SHALL process the OSCORE message before processing Block-wise as defined in {{RFC7959}}.

-##### Outer Block Options {#outer-block-options}

-Proxies MAY fragment an OSCORE message using {{RFC7959}}, by introducing Block option message fields that are Outer ({{outer-options}}).
-Note that the Outer Block options are neither encrypted nor integrity protected.
-As a consequence, a proxy can maliciously inject block fragments indefinitely, since the receiving endpoint needs to receive the last block (see {{RFC7959}}) to be able to compose the OSCORE message and verify its integrity.
-Therefore, applications supporting OSCORE and {{RFC7959}} MUST specify a security policy defining a maximum unfragmented message size (MAX_UNFRAGMENTED_SIZE) considering the maximum size of message which can be handled by the endpoints.
-Messages exceeding this size SHOULD be fragmented by the sending endpoint using Inner Block options ({{inner-block-options}}).

-An endpoint receiving an OSCORE message with an Outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCORE message have been received, or the cumulated message size of the blocks exceeds MAX_UNFRAGMENTED_SIZE.
-In the former case, the processing of the OSCORE message continues as defined in this document.
-In the latter case the message SHALL be discarded.

-Because of encryption of Uri-Path and Uri-Query, messages to the same server may, from the point of view of a proxy, look like they also target the same resource.
-A proxy SHOULD mitigate a potential mix-up of blocks from concurrent requests to the same server, for example using the Request-Tag processing specified in Section 3.3.2 of {{I-D.ietf-core-echo-request-tag}}.

 #### Proxy-Uri {#proxy-uri}